Microsoft has unveiled its second generation of Surface tablets at a New York event.

 A thinner, lighter Surface 2

 The Surface 2 is lighter, thinner and faster than its predecessor.
 It now runs on a Tegra 4 processor and features a full HD 1080p screen and USB 3.0 port, plus improved front and rear cameras.
 The battery lasts for up to 10 hours.
 Perhaps the most significant improvement is not to the hardware, though: there are now 100,000 apps available for it, whereas there were only 10,000 when the original Surface arrived.
-It’s available in 32GB and 64GB versions, costing £360 and £430 respectively.
+It’s available in 32GB and 64GB versions, though the Malaysian pricings have yet to be released.

 A host of new add-ons